zlatnaspirala/visual-ts-game-engine/readme.md

   features inside.
 Also video chat is integrated based on signaling server.
   No video recording for now (next features).

- - Writen in typescript current version 3.7.4.
+ - Written in typescript current version 3.7.4.
  - Text editor used and recommended: Last version of Visual Studio Code.
    Luanch debugger configuration comes with this project (for server part).
  - Physics engine based on Matter.js - Matter.ts (npm project).